Messi can only leave Barca if his €700m release clause is met, La Liga confirm | Goal.com

 "In compliance with the applicable regulations, and following the corresponding procedure in these cases, La Liga will not carry out the process for the player to be removed from the federation if they have not previously paid the amount of said clause."

-Messi's battle to secure a move away from Barca is now threatening to become a drawn-out saga, despite the fact that he has already decided that he no longer wishes to play for the club.
+Messi's battle to secure a move away from Barca is now threatening to become a drawn-out saga, even though he has already decided that he no longer wishes to play for the club.

 The 33-year-old purposely failed to report for medical testing at the club's training facility ahead of the new season in order to put pay to any lingering doubts over his mindset.